 1. Your Store Looks Good on Desktop but Not on Mobile

-More than 70% of ecommerce traffic now comes from mobile devices.
-If your Shopify store is not optimized for smartphones and tablets, you could be losing the majority of your potential customers.
+More than 75% of ecommerce traffic in 2026 now comes from mobile devices.
+If your Shopify store is not optimised for smartphones and tablets, you could be losing the majority of your potential customers.

 Small buttons, overlapping text, or poorly formatted images make it difficult for visitors to browse and purchase products.